Chain Reaction / Multi-Vehicle Accidents

 Joint and several liability may also come into play if multiple people are at fault for an accident.
 Under the pure form of this doctrine, a plaintiff can sue and recover the full amount of damages from any defendant, irrespective of his or her degree of fault.
 The purpose of the doctrine is to ensure that a plaintiff does not bear the burden of paying for bills if he or she was not responsible for the accident, in the event that one or more drivers are uninsured.
 In California, jointly and severally liable defendants can recover a contribution from other at-fault drivers for economic damages like medical bills.
 However, the liability of each defendant for noneconomic damages, such as pain and suffering or loss of enjoyment of activities, remains several only.Consult a Los Angeles Attorney after a Car Accident

-Multi-vehicle collision cases can be complex.
-The knowledgeable Los Angeles car accident lawyers at Sharifi Firm can work with experienced accident reconstruction experts and understand the laws associated with liability and the apportionment of damages.
+Chain reaction or multi-vehicle accident cases can be complex.
+The knowledgeable Los Angeles lawyers at Sharifi Firm can work with experienced accident reconstruction experts and understand the laws associated with liability and the apportionment of damages.
 Our motor vehicle collision attorneys also represent injured individuals in San Bernardino, Riverside, Covina, Rancho Cucamonga, Glendale, and Temecula, among other Southern California cities.
 Contact us at 1-866-422-7222 or use our online form to set up a free, no-obligation consultation.